-5 Canadiens prospects who could realistically make the team next season
+5 Canadiens prospects who could make the team this season

-We’re still a long way from rookie camp but the Montreal Canadiens will likely see some new faces join the lineup next season.
+We’re still far from rookie camp but the Montreal Canadiens could see some new faces join the permanent lineup next season.

 After loading up on draft picks for the past few seasons, the Canadiens’ prospect pool is among the deepest in the entire NHL.
-As a result, there are more than a few players who appear ready to make the jump.
+As a result, more than a few players appear ready to make the jump for good.

 With that said, here are five players who could be NHL-ready come next season.